microsoft/FluidFramework/docs/docs/dds.md

 The quality of eventual consistency improves performance because local changes can be made optimistically, knowing that the runtime will merge the change in the appropriate way eventually.
 This is a guarantee made by the Fluid runtime.
-Thus, you need not check for changes prior to 'committing' local changes.
-If there are changes on the server, they will be retrieved and merged in seamlessly, and events will be emitted by the data structures, allowing your code to react to the changes if needed.
-And this all happens _very_ quickly.

 There are cases, however, where the eventually consistent guarantee is insufficient.
 In these cases, the consensus-based distributed data structures are useful.
 These data structures defer applying operations until they're acknowledged by the server.
 This can be used to ensures that each client pops a different value from a distributed stack, for example.

 ## Merge behavior